 Hormone therapy can cause bone thinning.
 A phase 3 trial in America has found that the drug toremifene can reduce the risk of fractures.
-The trial compared toremifene with a placebo and found that just over 2 out of 100 men taking the toremifene (2%) developed a fracture compared to 5 out of 100 in those taking the placebo (5%).
+The trial compared toremifene with a placebo and found that just over 2 out of 100 men taking the toremifene (2%) developed a fracture.
+5 out of 100 men taking the placebo (5%) developed a fracture.
 The bone density of the men taking toremifene also increased.
-The researchers also found that the men taking toremifene were more likely to develop a blood clot, just over 2 out of 100 (2%) compared to 1 in 100 taking the placebo (1%).
+The researchers also found that the men taking toremifene were more likely to develop a blood clot.
+Just over 2 out of 100 (2%) men taking toremifene developed a clot compared to 1 in 100 men taking the placebo (1%).

 The MANCAN study is looking at ways to help men manage hot flushes and night sweats following treatment for prostate cancer.
 The men taking part in this study are having hormone treatment and have at least 10 hot flushes or night sweats a week.